Elizabeth Racine, DrPH, RD

 MS in Nutrition at California State University at Los Angeles

-MPH at Johns Hopkins School of Public Health
+MPH in Maternal and Child Health (MCH) at Johns Hopkins School of Public Health

-DrPH at Johns Hopkins Bloomberg School of Public Health
+DrPH in MCH & Health Economics and Finance at Johns Hopkins Bloomberg School of Public Health

 Teaching Specialty: Global Health, Social Determinants of Health, Environmental Health, Public Health Nutrition, Study Abroad in India